Installation instructions

 .. code-block:: bash

-conda install astra-toolbox -c astra-toolbox -c nvidia
+conda install -c astra-toolbox -c nvidia astra-toolbox

-Linux, using pip for Python
+Linux, using pip for Python packages

 Requirements: Python environment with 64 bit Python 3.9-3.13.